-In isolated instances, courts and legislatures have supported some limits on autopsy report release (often photos or narrated physical examinations, such as in 10 states, according to Coalition tally of data from the Reporters Committee for Freedom of the Press).
+In isolated instances, courts and legislatures have supported some limits on autopsy report release (often photos or narrated physical examinations, such as in 10 states, according to Coalition tally of data from the state-by-state legal encyclopedia compiled by Reporters Committee for Freedom of the Press).
 But even there the general importance of public release was crystal clear.
 Celebrated examples include:

 - An expert proposed by the press was allowed access to Dale Earnhardt autopsy photos after a Florida court agreed about the public interest.
 His findings disproved official conclusions.
 Legendary race driver Earnhardt in February 2001 hit the wall at Daytona at 150 mph and died, setting off a storm of concern that NASCAR was missing safety needs.
 NASCAR officials got to look at autopsy photos, then locked away Earnhardt’s car, helmet and the broken seat belt they blamed, adopting cause-of-death findings from an inexperienced medical examiner.
 Earnhardt’s widow got a sealing order and the Florida legislature under a hail of calls from fans quickly passed the “Earnhardt Family Protection Act” sealing all autopsy photos statewide, overriding openness guarantees in the state constitution.
 After press court intervention yielded an access order for the Earnhardt photos, the expert’s review showed both the official examination wrong in its conclusions and NASCAR incorrect in the limited safety implications it would admit.
 (See the full story here and here.)